elysiajs/documentation/docs/validation/primitive-type.md

 </table>

 ## Optional

-Provided in property of `t.Object`, allowing the field to be undefined or optional.
+Provided in a property of `t.Object`, allowing the field to be undefined or optional.

 <table class="md-table">
 <tr>